Quantum Singular Value Decomposer: Abstract

 \section{Abstract}

 We present a variational quantum circuit that produces the Singular Value Decomposition of a bipartite pure state.
 The proposed circuit, that we name Quantum Singular Value Decomposer or QSVD, is made of two unitaries respectively acting on each part of the system.
-The key idea of the algorithm is to train this circuit so that the final state displays {\sl exact output coincidence} from both subsystems for every measurement.
+The key idea of the algorithm is to train this circuit so that the final state displays {\sl exact output coincidence} from both subsystems for every measurement in the computational basis.
 Such circuit preserves entanglement between the parties and acts as a diagonalizer that delivers the eigenvalues of the Schmidt decomposition.
+Our algorithm only requires measurements in one single setting, in striking contrast to the $3^n$ settings required by state tomography.
 Furthermore, the adjoints of the unitaries making the circuit are used to create the eigenvectors of the decomposition up to a global phase.
 Some further applications of QSVD are readily obtained.
 The proposed QSVD circuit allows to construct a SWAP between the two parties of the system without the need of any quantum gate communicating them.
 We also show that a circuit made with QSVD and CNOTs acts as an encoder of information of the original state onto one of its parties.
 This idea can be reversed and used to create random states with a precise entanglement structure.